 Through mainstage, open-stage, and student produced works, the Department of Theatre and Drama provides students with excellent opportunities to apply skills and techniques learned in the classroom in fully staged productions.

 Majors will complete a bachelor of science degree in theatre and drama through the School of Education.
 Students may informally select areas of emphasis such as design, stage management, directing, acting, or theatre technology.
-Students whose primary interest is acting may pursue the Acting Specialist option.
-An audition is required prior to acceptance to the option, and is held each spring semester.
-Students should see the department advisor for more information on the Acting Specialist option.
+Students whose primary interest is acting may pursue the Acting Option.
+An audition is required prior to acceptance to the Acting Option, and is held each semester.
+Students should see the department advisor for more information on the Acting option.